Opioid Crisis Fast Facts

 March 29, 2017 - President Donald Trump signs an executive order calling for the establishment of the President's Commission on Combating Drug Addiction and the Opioid Crisis.
 New Jersey Governor Chris Christie is selected as the chairman of the group, with Trump's son-in-law, Jared Kushner, as an adviser.

-July 31, 2017 - After a delay, the White House panel examining the nation's opioid epidemic releases its interim report, asking President Trump to declare a national public health emergency to combat the ongoing crisis.
+July 31, 2017 - After a delay, the White House panel examining the nation's opioid epidemic releases its interim report, asking rump to declare a national public health emergency to combat the ongoing crisis

-August 8, 2017 - Trump holds a press briefing on opioids at his New Jersey golf club and says that a stronger law enforcement response is needed to combat the crisis.
-He stops short of declaring a national public health emergency.

-August 10, 2017 - The White House issues a press release stating that Trump is directing his "administration to use all appropriate authority to respond to the opioid emergency."
-The administration does not, however, make a formal declaration of a national public health emergency, which would free up resources and funding to help opioid addicts and jumpstart prevention programs.

 September 22, 2017 - The pharmacy chain CVS announces that it will implement new restrictions on filling prescriptions for opioids, dispensing a limited seven-day supply to patients who are new to pain therapy.